knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

-This image is loaded with the following features:
+The Sneaky_devil image is loaded with the following features:
 -
 1.- Several wireless assesment tools.